 Improvisational Theatre Games for people with Parkinson’s Disease and their care partners is not just fun but therapeutic.

-Parkinson’s Disease can be isolating not only for the individual with PD, but the family as well.
-In these six -week classes, participant’s work with partners and in small groups to play a variety of improv exercises each week, while learning about improvisational theatre principles.
-In these lively classes participants get a chance to express themselves non-verbally through movement and music activities.
+We do an exercise called “Show, don’t tell, your feelings” where students have to use facial muscles to portray a feeling.
+This exercise is important as students can recognize the need to use their muscles to indicate their emotions.
+Parkinson’s Disease can be isolating not only for the individual with PD but for the family as well.
+In these eight -week classes, participants work with partners and in small groups to play a variety of improv exercises each week, while learning about improvisational theatre principles.
+In these lively classes, participants get a chance to express themselves non-verbally through movement and music activities.
 To aid in cognition and memory skills, improvisational games present fun challenges to solve.

 Some of the games I use that are very effective and easy to learn are: